cspwcspw/ESP32_Footswitches/README.md

 ![touchSensors](Images/touch_sensors.jpg "Touch Sensors")

-The ones I have "learn" their capacitance when they are first powered on, and then detect when a finger gets close enough.
+The ones I have learn their capacitance when they are first powered on, and then detect when a finger gets close enough.
-Interestingly too, they can work as latching or instantaneous switches, but it involves cutting a track on the board to change function.
+They too can work as latching or instantaneous switches, but it involves cutting a track on the board to change function.
 These ones also have little on-board LEDs that light when the switch is triggered.
 I